92% of healthcare professionals say that quality of care has declined since NHS budget cuts

 When asked what changes they would like to see in healthcare over the next 5 years, the most popular suggestions were for additional funding and better communication between health and social care.
 However, the results indicated that low staff levels are an issue, with 90% of therapists agreeing that there is a shortfall of people in their profession.

 Our CEO, Tom Hulbert, said:

-“It is alarming that those who work within the NHS believe that the quality of care has declined, because this is a key concern what with the growing strain on the NHS when it has less money and more patients.
-Actions needs to be taken to ensure that NHS staff have the best resources available so that they can deliver high quality care.
+“It is alarming that those who work within the NHS believe that the quality of care has declined because this is a key concern what with the growing strain on the NHS when it has less money and more patients.
+Actions need to be taken to ensure that NHS staff have the best resources available so that they can deliver high-quality care.

 “It’s no real surprise that OTs and other healthcare professionals are feeling the pinch with budget cuts, but I think this survey shows just how disillusioned they are with the current system.”

 Source: Healthcare Funding Data